docker/docs/desktop/dashboard.md

 The **Containers** view lists all the containers running on the application and contains a detailed logs view.
 It also allows you to start, stop, or delete the application.
 Use the **Search** option at the bottom of the logs view to search application logs for specific events, or select the **Copy** icon to copy the logs to your clipboard.

-From the **Containers** view you can also select and bulk delete multiple containers at once.
+From the **Containers** view you can also perform the following actions on multiple containers at once:
+- Pause
+- Resume
+- Stop
+- Start
+- Delete

 Click **Open in Visual Studio Code** to open the application in VS Code.
 Hover over the list of containers to see some of the core actions you can perform.